headscarf737/truenas-stacks/SETUP.md

 sudo docker network create --subnet 172.31.255.0/24 --subnet fdd0:0:0:1000::/64 traefik sudo docker network create --internal --subnet 172.31.254.0/24 --subnet fdd0:0:0:fff::/64 auth_internal
 ```

+## Email

+In Settings > General enter your email information and send a test email to verify that everything is working.

+## Snapshots

+Create snapshot tasks for your `docker` dataset (e.g. daily, but exclude `media/usenet`) and your `content` dataset (e.g. hourly).

+## Smb User Shares

+If you want to make some disks available via SMB, create a dataset `Users` (with SMB Preset) and one dataset per user inside it (with SMB Preset but without Share).

+Permissions for the `Users` dataset.
+Owner should be `root:builtin_users`.
+Group `builtin_administrators` with Modify, and `group@` with Read

+Permissions for each user dataset.
+Owner should be the respective user and group. `owner@` should have Modify

+The Share ACL for the `Users` share should contain group `builtin_users` with Full Control

+Set a Quota for each user dataset if needed.

+## Smart Monitoring

+Use <https://github.com/JoeSchmuck/Multi-Report/blob/main/Multi_Report_Quick_Start_Guide.pdf> to set up email reports for your SMART data.